Karl Grün: Exile, revolution, exile

-In 1844, impecunious, under pressure from the censorship and fearing arrest, Grün once again went into exile.
+In 1844, impoverished, under pressure from the censorship and fearing arrest, Grün once again went into exile.
 He first moved to Brussels, where he associated with the radical poet Ferdinand Freiligrath and once again crossed paths with Marx.
 Having been expelled by the Belgian government, along with Marx and other German refugees, he settled in Paris.
 There Grün befriended the anarchist philosopher Pierre-Joseph Proudhon, whose writings had greatly influenced him and whose ideas he helped popularize among German radicals.
 In turn, Grün was instrumental in introducing Proudhon to Hegelian, Young Hegelian and Feuerbachian philosophy.
 Another acquaintance was the Russian exile Mikhail Bakunin, who had been involved in Young Hegelian circles in Russia and Germany in the 1830s and 1840s and was also living in Paris.
 In 1845, Grün published a noteworthy early history of socialism in the francophone world, Die sozialen Bewegungen in Frankreich und Belgien.
 Grün's exile was marked by great financial difficulty.
 In addition to his journalism, he worked for some time as a printer.

 In February 1848, Grün enthusiastically welcomed the French revolution against King Louis-Philippe and the establishment of the Second Republic.
 A month later, the revolution spread to several German states, and Grün returned to Germany.
 He settled in Trier, becoming a leading member of the local 'Democratic Club' and resuming his political journalism.
 In 1849 he won a by-election in Wittlich and sat as a deputy of the extreme left in the Prussian National Assembly.
 As the Revolution began to lose momentum, the Prussian government decided to dissolve the Assembly.
 Grün helped organize and spoke at a large protest rally, which led to a local insurrection and an attempt to storm the arsenal at Prüm.
 Though he did not participate in the storming of the arsenal, Grün was charged with 'intellectual responsibility' for the uprising and imprisoned.
 Upon his release, he once again went into exile.
 He returned to Brussels because he bitterly opposed the régime of Louis Bonaparte (Napoléon III), whose thinly veiled caesarian ambitions were confirmed by the coup d'état of December 1852.
 Grün lived in Brussels from 1850 to 1861, working mainly as a private tutor and writing polemics against Napoléon III.
 In 1859 he gave lectures at the University of Brussels.